hannah-nolte/Authorship-Gender-Project/docs/index.md

 ## LASSO Regression

-We then proceeded to examine whether the LIWC output variables were predictive of gender representation using Lasso regression, a regularization technique used to overcome overfitting in a regression model.
+We then proceeded to examine whether the LIWC output variables were predictive of gender representation using Lasso regression.
 This regression is designed for models with features showing high levels of multicollinearity as it performs feature selection.
-We ran two lasso regressions, with one inclusive of the summary variables and the other without these variables.
-We used the variance inflation factor (VIF)to detect multicollinearity in the LIWC variables, which measures the correlation and strength of correlation between the explanatory variables.
-The output below shows the mean VIF across features in the two regressions and is indicative of high multicollinearity among the features in both given that VIF values greater than 5 are indicative of potentially severe correlation between a given feature and other variables in the model.
-In such an instance, the coefficient estimates and p-values are likely unreliable which is why we resorted to using the Lasso.
+We ran two lasso regressions, one with the summary variables included and the other without these variables.
+We used the variance inflation factor (VIF) to detect multicollinearity in the LIWC variables, which measures the correlation and strength of correlation between the explanatory variables.
+The output below shows the mean VIF across features in the two regressions and is indicative of high multicollinearity among the features in both as VIF values greater than 5 are indicative of potentially severe correlation between a given feature and other variables in the model.
+In such an instance, the coefficient estimates and p-values are likely unreliable which is why we used a Lasso regression.

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/Figure%2017.png)

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/Figure%2018.png)

 The plots below are for the model including summary variables with the first one showing coefficients from the best model adopted using cross-validation.
 The first few variables appear to have high coefficient values and they include the four main summary variables - analytics, clout, authentic, and tone.